Glory Glory (football chant): Manchester United

 Glory Glory Man United was also the name of the official club poster magazine, launched in 1994 and published every four weeks, totalling 13 issues a year.
 In 2007 its average reader age was 13 years 2 months.

-In 2007, a full length version of "Glory Glory Man United" was written and recorded by "The World Red Army", and produced by Will Robinson and Michael Graves.
-It became the official song at Old Trafford.
-A follow-up version titled "Glory Glory Man United 2" was released a decade later with some lyrical changes to reflect the current United team.
+In 2007, a full-length version of "Glory Glory Man United" was written and recorded by "The World Red Army", and produced by Will Robinson and Michael Graves.
+It became the official song at Old Trafford, featuring mentions of Wayne Rooney and Cristiano Ronaldo.
+A follow-up version titled "Glory Glory Man United 2" was released a decade later with some lyrical changes to reflect the then-current United team, namely Marcus Rashford and Romelu Lukaku.

 Glory Glory to South Sydney

 In Australia, "Glory Glory to South Sydney" is used by the South Sydney Rabbitohs an Australian rugby league club.
 The song mentions all the teams in the competition when the song was written, and says what Souths did to them when they played.
 Each verse ends with, "They wear the Red and Green".